RigoMiranda/swift_lambda_function_cicd/swift-aws-lambda-square-number/README.md

 # swift-aws-lambda-square-number

-This is the repository with all the code for the tutorial ["Getting started with swift-aws-lambda-runtime"](https://fabianfett.de/getting-started-with-swift-aws-lambda-runtime) published on [my website](https://fabianfett.de).
+**Note: The Lambda function is a clone from the [Getting started with Swift on AWS Lambda](https://fabianfett.de/getting-started-with-swift-aws-lambda-runtime) by [Fabian Fett](https://twitter.com/fabianfett)**